Queen Bitch: Live versions

 "Queen Bitch" was played frequently during Bowie's BBC radio sessions.
 A performance on the Sounds of the 70s programme on 18 January 1972 was released on the album Bowie at the Beeb in 2000.
 Another performance made during The Old Grey Whistle Test on 7 February 1972 was included on the DVD version of Best of Bowie (2002).
 On the Ziggy Stardust Tour, the song was performed at the Santa Monica Civic Auditorium in Santa Monica, California on 20 October 1972, which later appeared on Santa Monica '72 (1994) and Live Santa Monica '72 (2008).
 A later performance recorded at the Nassau Coliseum in Uniondale, New York on 23 March 1976, during the Isolar Tour, was included on Rarestonebowie (1995) and Live Nassau Coliseum '76 (2017).
 He continued to perform it on his Sound+Vision, Earthling and A Reality tours in 1990, 1997 and 2003–2004, respectively.
 In January 1997, Bowie and Lou Reed performed the song together at the latter's 50th birthday bash in New York City.

 Cover versions and appearances in media

 Brazilian singer Seu Jorge recorded a Portuguese version of "Queen Bitch" for the 2004 film The Life Aquatic with Steve Zissou, appearing in a climactic scene in the film.
 In 2010, the band the Hotrats recorded a cover version for their covers album Turn Ons.
 Bowie's original version also appeared in the soundtrack of the 2008 PlayStation 3 racing game MotorStorm: Pacific Rift, as well as the films Run Fatboy Run (2007) and Milk (2008).

+In 2007, a cover version of "Queen Bitch" was made available as downloadable content for the Rock Band music video game series, as part of the "David Bowie Track Pack 01".
+The pack also includes "Moonage Daydream", and a cover version of "'Heroes".